hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-02

+I've been talking about the distinction between "solid" and "fluid" code.
+Solid code is compiled, optimized, and might take a few seconds to deploy a new version of.
+Fluid code is fully interactive; but how would it be implemented?

+It could be bytecode, run by an interpreter.
+Maybe even just-in-time-compiled, for better performance, although I have doubts that this is a path I want to go down.
+Maybe it would still be compiled code, just not as heavily optimized.
+Machine code in a form that is similarly structured to the source code, so you can swap a function for a new version, without having to undo all kinds of inlining optimizations.

+I don't know what the answer is.
+For now, everything's interpreted, and I guess that's a good place to start.
+From here, I can expand towards more compilation and optimization, incrementally, as the situation demands.

 ## 2024-05-01

 Last week, I wrote about that ugly debugger I wrote for the current Caterpillar